 Tahiti is the most idyllic setting for a romantic getaway, and the same is true for same-sex couples.
 Tahitians are eager to share their heritage, culture and the beauty of their islands without discrimination.
-From pre-colonial Polynesia, Tahitians have regarded the “mahu” as a divine being, possessing the qualities of both male and female genders.
-Now “mahu” is more commonly known as “rae rae” (which is a term used to describe transvestives) and within the island, you will see Tahitians demonstrate their respect and unconditional acceptance of rae rae’s.
-You will come across many in the service industry jobs, namely in hotels, restaurants, in dance performances.
+From pre-colonial Polynesia, Tahitians have regarded the “mahu” as a divine being.
+They possess all the qualities of both male and female genders.
+Now “mahu” is more commonly known as “rae rae” which is a term used to describe transvestites.
+Within the islands, you will see Tahitians demonstrate their respect and unconditional acceptance of rae rae’s.
+You will come across many in the service industry jobs, namely in hotels, restaurants, airlines and in dance performances.

-Gay popular resorts in the idyllic island of Bora Bora are Bora Bora Nui, Four Seasons Resort Bora Bora and St Regis Bora Bora.
-Le Taha’a Island Resort and Spa in the island of Taha’a has become increasingly popular with gay men, as well as Le Tikehau in the remote atoll of Tikehau.
+Gay popular resorts in the idyllic island of Bora Bora are the Conrad Bora Bora Nui, Four Seasons Resort Bora Bora and St Regis Bora Bora.
+Le Taha’a by Pearl Resorts in the island of Taha’a has become increasingly popular with gay men, as well as Le Tikehau in the remote atoll of Tikehau.

-As a gay travel consultant specializing in Tahiti I would be more than happy to help you plan your vacation to these incredible islands.
+As a gay travel consultant specializing in Tahiti, I would be more than happy to help you plan your vacation to these incredible islands.